Skip to main content

 ❌ First name is Tom only β†’ re-entry not available

-At least one qualifying behavioral trait must exist in the first step so customers can naturally qualify again over time.
+At least one qualifying behavioral trait must exist in the first step so shoppers can naturally qualify again over time.

 See Traits for the full list of traits and whether re-entry is allowed or not.